linode/apl-core/docs/BATS.md

 ## How do I use the BATS libraries?

-In the Dockerfile, they will be available in `/usr/local/lib/bats-*`.
-Use these commands to call the libraries to include them in the test file:
+The tests will run in the otomi-core container, which has bats libs in `/usr/local/lib/bats-*`.
+The following snippet will include them in a test file:

 ```
 lib_dir="/usr/local/lib"